-You may not be thinking about cold weather during the summer, but fall is right around the corner!
+Since we are in January, let's talk about staying warm on the golf course.
 You’ve heard the expression “It’s never cold or rainy on the golf course,” but unfortunately that isn’t always the case.
-Most golf courses in Myrtle Beach are open year round, which means you will likely encounter the occasional chilly day with blustery winds and spitting rain.
+Most golf courses in Myrtle Beach are open year round, which means you will likely encounter some chilly days with blustery winds and perhaps some spitting rain.
 Skipping golf is not an option, but what can you do to keep warm?

 Warming up your body before heading out to the golf course is the first step in keeping warm.
 Most golfers neglect this step, but it is important, even when the day is pleasant.
 Before starting, try some stretching exercises, arm circles, squats and lunges and warm up those muscles to improve your game, no matter what the weather.